Jeiwan/uniswapv3-book/src/milestone_5/protocol-fees.md

 }
 ```

-And a global accumulator is needed to track accrued fees:
+A global accumulator is needed to track accrued fees:
 ```solidity
 // accumulated protocol fees in token0/token1 units struct ProtocolFees {